Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 Water Flow Testing

 Run water in all bathroom sinks weekly, especially in guest bathrooms or powder rooms used infrequently.
 This keeps the P-trap filled with water, maintaining the seal that blocks sewer gases.
-Let water run for 2-5 minutes to ensure adequate water volume in the trap and verify normal drainage speed.
+Let water run for 2 to 5 minutes to ensure adequate water volume in the trap and verify normal drainage speed.

 Frequently Asked Questions